 Getting to Pinnacles National Park

-The closest major airport to Mount Rainier National Park is the San Jose International Airport (SJC).
+The closest major airport to Pinnacles National Park is the San Jose International Airport (SJC).
 It is located about 1.5 hours away from the east park entrance.
 The next closest major airport is the San Francisco International Airport (SFO).
 SFO is about 2 hours away.

 Estimated Drive time to Pinnacles National Park (East Entrance)